tolitius/chazel/README.md

 done.

-`task` here is chazels function, and `do-work` is your function.
+`task` here is a chazel's built-in function, and `do-work` is your function.

 A couple of gotchas:

-* `do-work` must exist on both sending and doing work JVMs
+* `do-work` must exist on both: sending and "doing the work" JVMs
 * in case you'd like to pass a function with arguments use `partial`

 ```clojure